03-15-2-08: May Lumber: Home Improvement Store Sales Surge as Lumber Mills Shut Down

 Commitment 1

 In the chart below, the yellow line is the futures price, read on the right axis.
 All other colors are read on the left axis.
-Red is small speculators.
-Green is large speculators.
-Blue is commercials.
-Small speculators with the best track record are getting increasingly-short.
+Blue is small speculators.
+Red is large speculators.
+Green is commercials.
+Large speculators with the best track record are getting increasingly-long.

 Commitment 2